Sourdough Discard Banana Blueberry Muffins Without Eggs

 • Blueberries: You can use frozen or fresh.

-• Apple cider vinegar: You can’t taste this in the recipe, but it’s used as an acid to react with the baking soda and activate the baking soda.
+• Apple cider vinegar: You can’t taste this in the recipe, but it’s used as an acid to make the leavening agents work better.
+You can use white vinegar instead.

-How to make sourdough discard banana blueberry muffins
+How to make eggless sourdough discard banana blueberry muffins

 Sourdough discard banana blueberry batter mix in a bowl